Immigration Court Process, Including Appeals and Deportation Orders

 During an individual hearing, the only people allowed in the courtroom are you, the judge, the judge’s clerk, the government attorney, an interpreter (if needed), and other people who you have invited.
 No one is allowed to talk about your story outside of the courtroom.
 As you share your story, the judge will likely ask you questions.
 The government attorney may also ask you questions.
 The government attorney usually makes arguments to the immigration judge about why you should not win asylum.

 Based on this hearing, the immigration judge will decide if you will be granted asylum.
-You can also review the requirements for asylum.
+You can review the requirements for asylum on this webpage.

 Many people refer to the merits hearing as the last court hearing, however, the merits hearing is not always the last court hearing.